fluential/Reviewscouk-WooCommercePlugin-minifast/README.md

 This plugin integrates the merchant and product reviews on reviews.co.uk & reviews.io with a WooCommerce store eliminating slow js requests.

 ## Rationale
-The original plugin "Reviewscouk WooCommerce" creates a massive cascade of javascript requests calling everytime APIs refreshing reviews -- slowing down website in avg ~2s.
+The original plugin "Reviewscouk WooCommerce" creates a massive cascade of javascript requests calling everytime APIs refreshing reviews, pulling additional jquery libs etc. -- slowing down website in avg ~2-10s.
 This is it nos acceptable for ecommerce sites where 2s is often the max time allowed.

 ## Features
 This plugin pulls all product and store reviews via cron mechanism into a database, the data is rendered serverside eliminating slow js.
 * Backend reviews sync via cron
 * Merchant and product rich snippets on per url basis
 * System Logs
-* No Automated review collections -- use alternatives
 * Review display via shortcode ```[rio_shortcode]```
 * Small size 26 KiB zip / 96 KiB uncompressed
+* NO Automated review collections -- use alternatives
+* NO product feed -- use alternatives

 ### Installation